Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Analyses and Results

-The best-fit RV acceleration $\dot{\gamma}$ is $4-5$ times larger than the value in the right hand side of Equation (\ref{eq:3}), which is an order-of-magnitude estimate for the upper limit on $\dot{\gamma}$.
-While this discrepancy might be attributed to a moderate eccentricity of the binary orbit as discussed above, the large drift value could be an artifact caused by a small number of RV points around the beginning and/or end of our observing campaign spanning $\sim 5$ months.
+The best-fit RV acceleration $\dot{\gamma}$ is $\approx 3$ times larger than the value in the right hand side of Equation (\ref{eq:3}), but it is consistent with zero within $2-\sigma$.
+While this possibly large RV drift might be attributed to a moderate eccentricity of the binary orbit as discussed above, it could be an artifact caused by a small number of RV points around the beginning and/or end of our observing campaign spanning $\sim 5$ months.
 Given the frequency of the planet-multiplicity for USP planets \citep{2018NewAR..83...37W}, it is also possible that there exists an outer planet in the system that gave systematic offsets at specific orbital phases for the inner USP planet.
 To discuss the significance of this RV trend, we next fitted the observed RV data in the absence of the RV trend $\dot{\gamma}$ assuming a circular orbit.
-Our MCMC analysis suggested $K=11.86\pm 0.92$ m s$^{-1}$, which is compatible with the result in the presence of $\dot{\gamma}$.
-Comparing the BIC's for the two fitting results, however, we found that the result without the trend is disfavored according to the BIC values for the two fits ($\Delta\mathrm{BIC}\equiv \mathrm{BIC}_{{\rm with}~\dot{\gamma}}-\mathrm{BIC}_{{\rm no}~\dot{\gamma}} = -2.3$).
-Although the presence of $\dot{\gamma}$ is statistically favored ($\approx 2.5\,\sigma$ detection) for our data set, we list both fitting results (with and without $\dot{\gamma}$) in Table \ref{hyo3} considering the unknown nature of the small RV offset.
-We employ the result with $\dot{\gamma}$ in deriving the planet mass $M_p$ as well as the mean density $\rho_p$ from $K$ (Table \ref{hyo2}).
+Our MCMC analysis suggested $K=11.80\pm 0.91$ m s$^{-1}$, which is compatible with the result in the presence of $\dot{\gamma}$.
+Comparing the BIC's for the two fitting results, we found that the result without the trend is equally likely ($\Delta\mathrm{BIC} = \mathrm{BIC}_{{\rm with}~\dot{\gamma}}-\mathrm{BIC}_{{\rm no}~\dot{\gamma}} = 0.6$).
+We thus list both fitting results (with and without $\dot{\gamma}$) in Table \ref{hyo3} to take into account the uncertainty of the systematic RV offset.
+We employ the result with $\dot{\gamma}$ and $e=0$, which is physically motivated from the dynamics of the system, in deriving the planet mass $M_p$ as well as the mean density $\rho_p$ from $K$ (Table \ref{hyo2}).

 After removing the best-fit orbital model ($e=0$, $\dot{\gamma}\neq 0$) for the observed RV data, we performed an extra periodogram analysis to search for additional planets in the system.
 The bottom panel of Figure \ref{fig:rv-period} illustrates the GLS periodogram (red solid line) for the residual RV data.
 No significant peak was found in the residual RVs, suggesting either that no additional massive planet is present in the system with the period shorter than our observation span or that the signal of such unidentified planets was removed/minimized by the orbital fit of TOI-1634b and long-term RV trend.
 At this point, our RV data imply no evidence for additional planets in the system.